 In the Profiling tab, I selected XYZ LUT + matrix and Extended testchart for LUT profiles that resulted in 175 color patterns, which was good enough for my recalibration process.
 I went ahead and clicked “Calibrate & profile” to start the process.
 During the Interactive display adjustment process, I was happy to see that Palette Master did a good job with adjusting RGB and the white point:

 Everything was right on target, so I went ahead and clicked “Continue with calibration”.
 The calibration process took about 22 minutes, after which I was presented with the new Measurement summary:

-Looks much better, although for some reason both SW271 displays had trouble reproducing pure blacks – that was the most troubled area during the calibration process.
-The rest of the colors look good, so it was job nicely done!
+Looks much better, although for some reason both SW271 displays had trouble reproducing pure blacks – that was the most troubling area during the calibration process.
+The rest of the colors look good, so it was a job nicely done!
 Below is the profile information, showing AdobeRGB color gamut:

 And a visual representation of AdobeRGB vs sRGB gamut coverage:

 While the BenQ SW271 showed solid calibration potential, I wanted to check on the previously noticed color tints on the screen when looking at white background.
 It wasn’t bad, but I wanted to look into it a bit more and see if it would be a problem for evaluating images.
 I took a picture of the screen with my camera, then heavily boosted sliders like Contrast, Whites, and Blacks in order to exaggerate both color and brightness uniformity of the screen.
 Here is the end result:

 As you can see, the right bottom side is just a tad more pink compared to the left side, which is a common issue with many BenQ monitors.
 Although it is not as bad as on the SW320 I reviewed previously, it is still definitely there.
 Overall brightness uniformity is also a problem and you can see a bright hotspot in the middle, which is quite common to see on most monitors of this level.